-On the second day in Bali, it’s time to take a day trip in the outskirts of Ubud.
-Pack your swimsuit, it’s time to explore some of the best waterfalls in Bali!
+On the second day in Bali, it’s time to take a day trip to the surrounding area of Ubud.
+Pack your swimsuit; it’s time to explore some of the best waterfalls in Bali!

-Visit the Tegallalang rice fields, an essential thing to do in Bali in 10 days
+Visit the Tegalalang rice fields, an essential thing to do in Bali in 10 days

-The Tegallaland Rice Fields are a must-see place in Bali in 10 days.
+The Tegalaland rice fields are a must-see place in Bali in 10 days.
 If you have never visited a rice field before, this place will make you fall in love.
-Although you should know that the appearance of the rice fields changes depending on the time of year.
-In fact, it varies quite a bit, depending on whether the rice plants are fully grown or whether the rice has just been harvested.
+Although you should know that the appearance of the rice fields changes depending on the time of year, In fact, it varies quite a bit depending on whether the rice plants are fully grown or whether the rice has just been harvested.

 You can observe the landscape from one of the viewpoints or enter the rice fields themselves.
-Access is free but it is possible that you will come across a farmer who wants to charge you some money to pass through their land.
+Access is free, but it is possible that you will come across a farmer who wants to charge you some money to pass through their land.
 Totally fair in my opinion!
-In the surroundings there are several cafes with views of the same rice fields and swings.
+In the surrounding area, there are several cafes with views of the same rice fields and swings.